 If your E visa is approved, your initial period of stay will be two years (less than the H-1B).
 However, you will be able to apply for indefinite two-year extensions as long as you still qualify for the visa, which is a major advantage of this classification.
 This visa technically does not have dual intent, but ask your immigration attorney about gaining permanent resident status through your E visa.

-The L-1 visa is for multinational companies with locations in the U.S. to transfer their employees without much hassle.
-This visa is broken down into two subcategories:
+The L-1 visa is broken down into two subcategories:

 There is no annual cap to the L-1 and no formal education is required.
 If you are granted one, you stay for an initial period of three years with the opportunity to extend it to seven years for the L-1A and five years for the L-1B.
 However, if you are starting a new office, your initial period will only be one year.
 After which, you will need to renew the visa.
 Also, keep in mind that you can only work for your sponsoring employer and cannot transfer your status.
 This visa has dual intent.

 If you are fortunate enough to obtain an O-1 visa, it will be valid for an initial period of three years with the opportunity to extend it indefinitely as long as your presence in the U.S. is critical to your work or the work of the organization you are working for.
-To get an O-1, you must be sponsored b your employer or by an agent that represents you.
+To get an O-1, you must be sponsored by your employer or by an agent that represents you.
 You cannot self-petition.
-However, the O-1 is a dual intent work visa.
+However, the O-1 is a dual-intent work visa.

 Gaining a TN is relatively simple and inexpensive compared to some of the other work visas, but there is one major drawback.
 The TN is not a dual intent visa, so you will have to return to your home country after your stay.
 However, if you are eligible and are only planning to work temporarily, the TN is a great option.